 Certificates at Level 3 and 4 start to focus your learning in a specific field, to prepare you for future work or further tertiary study.
 As well as operational knowledge being taught, theory is always introduced, so you learn both what and why.
 The higher the level, expect more self-management of your own learning and performance, as well as more field specialisation.

 We have Level 3 and Level 4 certificates across a range of focused fields, including beauty, health, engineering and business.
-As well as a more generalised New Zealand Certificate in Study and Career Preparation (Level 3) with a focus on Study or Work - to improve your academic study skills and employability skills such as CV and interview preparation.
+As well as a more generalised New Zealand Certificate in Study and Career Preparation (Level 3) - to improve your academic study skills and employability skills such as CV and interview preparation.

 Youth pathways - if you're still in high school or under 25 years old